Wednesday, December 31, 2008

 Leaves me in sleep.
 I leave him, too,

-the dark for hours, too tired
+get up and pace the dark for hours, too tired

 to be useful.
 I finally sleep and go